 How WFH Parents Can Actually Be Productive With Kids Underfoot

 For many, working from home is the dream—after all, being able to avoid long commutes, wear PJ bottoms all day and throw in a load of laundry in between calls are big bonuses.
-With the recent, rapid spread of COVID-19 and many workplaces closing their doors, parents who normally don’t have a telecommute option are suddenly creating makeshift home offices.
-It’s a big shift in routine to say the least—and with daycares and schools are open, not all parents feel ready to send their child back to school.
-Moms and dads are having to figure out how to be productive while simultaneously caring for their kids during the work day.
-Suffice to say, our reality is looking pretty different from that work from home (WFH) dream.
+With the continued spread of COVID-19, many parents are continuing to work from makeshift home offices—and it still may not seem like a normal routine.
+Plus, while some daycares and schools are open, not all parents feel ready to send their child back to school.
+Moms and dads are still having to figure out how to be productive while simultaneously caring for their kids during the work day.
+Suffice to say, our reality has been pretty different from that work from home (WFH) dream.

 It can be tricky to balance it all without feeling like you’re falling short in one area or another.
-But with a solid plan, a few strategies and a bit of trial and error, you’ll master the WFH with kids gig.
+But with a solid plan, a few strategies and a bit of trial and error, you can master the WFH with kids gig.
 We asked experts and WFH parents for their top tips on how to work from home and actually be productive with young children underfoot.
 Here’s what they said.